24900341/game.....development/README.md

 # EX 10 : ANIMATION USING FLASH

+NAME : MOHAMED NIZAMUDDIN A

+REG NO : 212224040194

 ## AIM

 To create a motion tweening, shape tweening, guide layer and masking using Flash.

 ## ALGORITHM